-The board of MACS has responsibility for the strategic direction and oversight of the operation and management of MACS schools, including MacKillop Catholic Regional College.
-Clear lines of authority, reporting and delegation from the MACS board through the Executive Director delegate the day-to-day operational management of MacKillop Catholic Regional College to its Principal.
+The MACS board has responsibility for the strategic direction and oversight of the operation and management of MACS schools, including MacKillop College.
+Clear lines of authority, reporting and delegation from the MACS board through the Executive Director delegate the day-to-day operational management of MacKillop College to its principal.

 In keeping with the objects of the MACS Constitution, which states 'The good work of educating the young, undertaken in the light of the Gospel, is a co-responsible task undertaken by every member of the Catholic school community' (p.
 3), the School Advisory Council provides a crucial point of connection between the wider school community and school leaders.
-While the School Advisory Council does not have governance responsibility or decision-making authority, it supports the Principal and school leadership and provides an important connection to the parish.
+While the School Advisory Council does not have governance responsibility or decision-making authority, it supports the principal and school leadership and provides an important connection to the parish.